DIRECTOR OF YOUNG ADULT SERVICES

 During his decade-long journey of personal recovery, Matthew Nonoshita has worked alongside leading professionals to cultivate his knowledge and understanding, while assisting countless others on their own paths of recovery from addiction and mental health disorders.
 His wide range of experience within the treatment field encompasses direct care; clinician and lead clinician positions; and executive leadership roles, including program director, executive director, and CEO.
 He has held positions at companies including Premier Health Group in Newport Beach, California; Beachside Behavioral Health in Fountain Valley, California; and Balboa Horizons in Costa Mesa, California, among others.

 Matthew has built and supervised teams consisting of operations staff, counselors, therapists, clinical directors, nurses, doctors, dieticians, utilization review specialists, and administration.
-His experience in crafting young adult programs, his own recovery experience, and the diversity of
+His experience in crafting young adult programs, his own recovery experience, and the diversity of his service have given him the ability to view and understand treatment from multiple perspectives.

 My Five Fundamental Beliefs